 University Scholarships are awarded on the basis of academic excellence and demonstrated talent.
-The Trustee, Presidential, International Presidential, Sam S. McKeel Promising Young Artists Scholarship, and Artist Grant as well as Director’s Scholarships are types of University Scholarships.
+The Trustee, Presidential, International Presidential, Sam S. McKeel Promising Young Artists Scholarship, and Artist Grant as well as Director’s Scholarships and Dean's Awards are types of University Scholarships.

 University Scholarships are awarded when students are admitted.